arsenico13/pyreswater/README.md

     python watermark.py -s res -r -m 2000 ciccibalicci.jpg

+### DPI

+If you don't specify the `-p` flag, all the processed images will be scaled to 150dpi.
+If you use `-p` they will be at 300dpi.

 #### Notes

 This software grew up as a personal command-line tool to help me in my workflow